 “Self-investigacion” can lead to the dangerous admixture of two truths: “Hey, this is America, I’ve got my rights to my opinions!” and “I have the Holy Spirit!”; two excellent truths, that when compounded, can lead to the laboratory blowing up.

 That’s how Gail Riplinger – whose field is home economics! – came to write a best-selling book in which she “confounded all those New Age Bible translators” and showed that only the King James is God’s Word.
-It’s what made Brent Miller think he could translate the one, absolutely correct Pure Word New Testament from the Greek – even though he cannot read that language.
+It’s what made Brent Miller think he could translate the one, absolutely correct Pure Word New Testament from his research in the Greek – even though he cannot read that language.
 It’s what resulted in the Nibiru hoax and these Blood Moon panics that seem to come around every couple of months.